Vermonster/shorthand-docker/README.md

 > nori help
 ```

-NOTE that when passing in the directory as the second parameter, use therelative paths from the CWD.
+NOTE that when passing in the directory as the second parameter, use relative paths from the CWD.